databento/dbn/README.md

 A library (`dbz-lib`) and CLI tool (`dbz-cli`) for working with Databento Binary Encoding (DBZ) files.

+The Databento Binary Encoding + Zstandard compression (DBZ) encoding, is an efficient highly compressible binary encoding suitable for bulk financial time series data, which includes a metadata header.

+## Features

+- Performant binary encoding and decoding
+- Highly compressible with Zstandard
+- Extendable fixed-width schemas
+- Metadata header in a leading zstd skippable frame

+The DBZ format relies on a compliant Zstandard decompressor to read the data.
+The basic metadata can be read without the need for zstd, as it is not compressed, however the symbology portion is.

 ## Usage

 See the respective READMEs for usage details: